dbrugne/donut/NEXT.md

 - Move welcome in preferences (browser:welcome), remove old user field on next deploy

 - set preferences to default value set on new user creation
-- apply to existing users on next deploy
+- apply to existing users on next deploy (take care of welcome)

 - add per-room drawer with preferences